 It is the most complete way to know the city of Marrakech because in addition to the personalized attention it is one of the longest tours: 7 to 9 hours touring the city and its attractions.

 The duration of the tour allows for several aspects to be addressed.
 There is a part of the tour that will be focused on the more "traditional" tourism; that is, you will visit the most important monuments of the city and you will learn about their history and the reason for their importance (please note that the entrance fees to them are not included in the price of the visit).

-Afterwards, the guide will take you through the different souk stalls, where you will be able to talk to the merchants and artisans and learn more about their profession and way of life.
-Finally, throughout the tour the guide will also talk about Arab culture and tradition, something that will allow the traveler to get closer to the country and its customs.
+Afterward, the guide will take you through the different souk stalls, where you will be able to talk to the merchants and artisans and learn more about their profession and way of life.
+Finally, throughout the tour, the guide will also talk about Arab culture and tradition, something that will allow the traveler to get closer to the country and its customs.

 - The Ben Youssef Mosque